socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 Create a visualization showing the gender breakdown of repliers for female vs. male senators.
 Is there evidence of homophily?

 4. **Statistical significance**: Assess whether the observed homophily is statistically significant or could plausibly arise by chance.

-   **Guiding principles**:
-   - The null hypothesis is that replier gender is independent of senator gender (i.e., all senators draw from the same baseline distribution)
+There are many ways to structure this inquiry.
+Explain your approach.
+As a guiding principle, the null hypothesis is that replier gender is independent of senator gender (i.e., all senators draw from the same baseline distribution)
-   - Under this null, the observed difference from baseline follows a sampling distribution
-   - Consider: How many classifiable repliers do you have for each senator gender group?
-What's the standard error of a proportion with that sample size?
-   - A simple approach: compute a 95% confidence interval for each observed proportion using `SE = sqrt(p*(1-p)/n)`.
-If the confidence interval excludes the baseline, the difference is significant at p < 0.05
-   - Alternatively, use a chi-square test or proportion z-test to formally test whether the observed proportions differ from baseline

    Report whether your homophily findings are statistically significant and discuss what this means for your conclusions.